yanir99/ckpool-umbrel/README.md

-# CKPool Solo Umbrel App
+# CKPool Bitcoin Solo Mining - Umbrel App

 A custom Umbrel app to run the [pinkyswear/ckpool-solo](https://hub.docker.com/r/pinkyswear/ckpool-solo) solo mining pool with:

 - Simple web log viewer of user stats (port 5008)
-- Stratum port (5333) exposed
+- Stratum port (5333) exposed (point your miner there)
 - Automatic integration with Umbrel's Bitcoin Core node
 - 1% devfee only if you found a block